rangeengine/rangeengine.github.io/RangeDoc_Build/html/_sources/manual/introduction/compatibility_notes.rst.txt

 Compatibility Notes
 *******************

-UPBGE VS Blender
+RanGE VS Blender
 ================

-UPBGE is fully integrated into Blender environment, but it doesn't mean it supports all the features that Blender provides.
-Here's some compatibility info about various features present in Blender relative to UPBGE.
+Range Game Engine is fully integrated into Blender environment, but it doesn't mean it supports all the features that Blender provides.
+Here's some compatibility info about various features present in Blender relative to Range.

 .. _compatibility-supported-objects: